-Helen’s theatre crusade began in 1983 with an idea to bring open-air classical theatre to Melbourne in a uniquely Australian way, as part of a bilingual summer theatre festival.
+Helen Madden’s theatre crusade began with an idea to bring open-air theatre to Melbourne with a bilingual summer theatre festival.

-Helen experimented with the open-air bilingual theatre concept over two years, by building a pop-up scaffolding theatre each season.
+Helen experimented with the festival concept in 1983 and 1984, using a pop-up scaffolding theatre built for each Epidavros Summer Festival season.

-Melbourne’s audiences and reviewers were delighted with this new theatre scene, while The Age quipped “Muddy Yarra not quite the Blue Med”…
+Melbourne’s audiences and reviewers were delighted with this new theatre scene.
+As The Melbourne Times described of Iphigenia in Aulis:

-The success of this pop-up theatre led the Northcote Council to lobby for funding to build a permanent theatre at the site.
+In 1985, the Festival’s success led the progressive Northcote Council to seek funding to build a permanent amphitheatre at the site.